Most people have heard the idiom, “Laughter is the best medicine”. Another way to say it is “Laughter is good for the soul.”

 - On youtube

-- “Just for laughs” has some of their best moments on Youtube.
+- “Just for laughs” has some of its best moments on Youtube.

 - “Candid Camera” is another good one.

-- The best of “I love Lucy” can make you almost roll on the floor laughing.
-My favorite episode is “The cholcoalte factory!”
+- The best of “I Love Lucy” can make you almost roll on the floor laughing.
+My favorite episode is “The Chocolate Factory!”

-- Art Linkletter and Kids Say the Darndest Things – scroll down to the hightlights for many really funny clips.
+- Art Linkletter and Kids Say the Darndest Things – scroll down to the highlights for many really funny clips.